 While it continues to streamline its businesses for optimal performance, J&J is also keeping pace with its acquisition strategy by pursuing company purchases both large and small.

 In 2013 J&J purchased drug discovery and development firm Aragon Pharmaceuticals, which focuses on hormone-driven cancers.
-The following year Janssen Pharmaceuticals acquired Covagen AG, a biopharma company specializing in protein therapies.
-It also bought Alios BioPharma, which is developing a treatment for pediatric respiratory synctial virus (RSV), a respiratory viral infection.
+The following year, Janssen Pharmaceuticals acquired Covagen, a biopharma company specializing in protein therapies.
+It also bought Alios BioPharma, which is developing a treatment for pediatric respiratory synctial virus (RSV), a respiratory viral infection, for some $1.8 billion.